GeoStat-Framework/PyKrige/README.md

 PyKrige also exposes a scikit learn compatible API, which can be used to perform parameter tuning including the krige algorithm using [`sklearn.model_selection.GridSearchCV`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
 Once `scikit-learn` is installed, you can run the corresponding example with
 `python path/to/examples/krige_cv.py`

+In it's current form, the `sklearn_cv.Krige` class can be used to optimise all the common parameters of `OrdinaryKriging` and `UniversalKriging` classes.